masogit/am-browser-doc/docs/features/viewer.md

 Three types of users can use views:

-- Admin user who can create, modify, delete views and review the results of views.
+- Admin users who can create, modify, delete views and review the results of views.
-- Power user who only have read rights to the views defined by admin user.
+- Power users who only have read rights to the views defined by admin users.
-- Guest user who can access views through a URL, which is published by Admin or Power users.
+- Guest users who can access views through a URL, which is published by Admin or Power users.

-## WorkSpace
+## Work space

 The workspace of a view contains three major areas in the center area of the page:

-- Statistics Area
+- Statistics area
-- Header Menu
+- Header menu
 - Content

-> All settings made on a view will be saved in Web Browser's localStorage.
+> All settings made on a view will be saved in web browser's local storage.
 > Settings include order by, group by parameters and mode of topology, and so on.

 ### Statistics Area
 This area shows the statistics of the group by result.
 It shows the result in two modes:

  - Legend mode
-    - Located in the left side panel of Content
+    - Located in the left side panel of Content.
-    - Shows a statistics list with grouped records, the quantity and the sum
+    - Shows a statistics list with grouped records, the quantity and the sum.
-    - Can switch to distribution mode by clicking the button at the top right corner
+    - Can be switched to the Distribution mode by clicking the button at the top right corner.
  - Distribution mode
-    - Shows statistics result in blocks and distribution way
+    - Shows statistics result in blocks
-    - Can switch to Legend mode by clicking the button at the top right corner
+    - Can be switched to the Legend mode by clicking the button at the top right corner
     - More details in the Distribution section

 ### Header menu